VinceZK/Logon/README.md

 ### Permission
 Access the URL: http://localhost:3000/permissions.
+Permission is equivalent to role, and can be assigned to a user.
-Permission(role) is maintained by first assigning App categories.
+Permission is maintained by first assigning App categories.
 ![Permission App Categories](img/Permission1.png)

-Profiles will be generated per app category.
-In the profile, you then maintain detail authorizations for each profile:
+Profiles are then generated per app category.
+In the profile, you can maintain detail authorizations:
 ![Permission Authorization Profiles](img/Permission2.png)

 ### Profile
 Access the URL: http://localhost:3000/profiles.
-Profiles can be created or maintained directly.
-This is useful when you want to grant technique users(for background jobs or APIs) permissions.
-Because those technique users usually do not need UI access.
+Profiles are either generated during the permission creation, or manually created.
+The manual created ones can be directly assigned to technique users who don't require UI access, like background job users or communication users.
 ![Profiles](img/Profile.png)

 ### App
 Access the URL: http://localhost:3000/apps.
-You can register an App in the system.
+You can register Apps in the system.
+An App is registered by giving an URL, either an absolute one or a relative one.
 ![Apps](img/App1.png)

-And you can also maintain default authorizations for the App, so that afterwards, when the App is assigned to a Permission, the default authorizations will be brought to the Permission for easy maintenance.
+You can also maintain default authorizations for the App.
+This is very helpful when the App is assigned to a Permission through an App category.
+The default authorizations will be brought to the Permission for easy maintenance.
 ![Apps](img/App2.png)

 ### App Category
 Access the URL: http://localhost:3000/app-categories.
 You create App categories to group relative Apps together as an assignment unit.
-When an App category is assigned to a Permission, a corresponding Profile is also created.
+When an App category is assigned to a Permission, a corresponding Profile is generated.
 ![Apps](img/AppCategory.png)

 ### Authorization Object